kubernetes/community/contributors/design-proposals/statefulset-update.md

 // history.
 const StatefulSetPodTemplateLabel = "created-by-statefulset"

-// StatefulSetTemplateRevisionLabel is the label applied to a PodTemplate or
+// StatefulSetTemplateGenerationLabel is the label applied to a PodTemplate or
 // Pod to indicate the position of the object's Template in the revision
 // history of a StatefulSet.
-const StatefulSetTemplateRevisionLabel = "statefulset-template-revision"
+const StatefulSetTemplateGenerationLabel = "statefulset-template-revision"
 ```

 ## StatefulSet Controller